|

 meaning "palm tree."

-English pet form of both Russian Tamara "palm tree" and
+TAMMY: English pet form of Russian Tamara, meaning "palm

 English contracted form of Russian Tamara,